Cándido Conde-Pumpido: Agreement to strengthen U.S.-Spanish cooperation

 On April 8, 2010, in Madrid, US Attorney General Eric Holder signed an Agreement to strengthen U.S.-Spanish Cooperation with Conde-Pumpido.
 Holder met with Conde-Pumpido to discuss the many ways in which the United States and Spain can continue the partnership already established in counterterrorism, counternarcotics, money laundering, smuggling or combating international organized crime.

 United States diplomatic cables leak

 On November 28, 2010, WikiLeaks and five major newspapers from Spain (El País), France (Le Monde), Germany (Der Spiegel), the United Kingdom (The Guardian), and the United States (The New York Times) started simultaneously to publish the first 220 of 251,287 leaked confidential.

 According to the United States diplomatic cables released by WikiLeaks, U.S. officials tried to pressure Spain into dropping court investigations into the Central Intelligence Agency's extraordinary rendition, torture at Guantanamo Bay detention camp, and the 2003 killing of José Couso, a Spanish journalist, in Iraq by American troops.
-Politicians such as the former Deputy Prime Minister María Teresa Fernández de la Vega, the former Minister of Foreign Affairs Miguel Ángel Moratinos and Attorney General Cándido Conde-Pumpido, among others, were pressured by U.S. officials.
+Politicians such as the former Deputy Prime Minister María Teresa Fernández de la Vega, the former Minister of Foreign Affairs Miguel Ángel Moratinos and Prosecutor General Cándido Conde-Pumpido, among others, were pressured by U.S. officials.

 Conde-Pumpido strongly denied the version of Ambassador Aguirre contained in the cables.